aam051102/ahlgreen-net/views/articles/src/content/openbound-good-practice.md

 # Openbound - Good practice

-This article focuses on best practice.
+This article focuses on good practice.
 In other words, my recommendations for keeping your project easily logically structured and understandable by anyone who might look at it.

 ## Table Of Contents